July 17, 1872

 - investiture in the religious habit and the taking of vows by the Sisters of Mercy; and finally,

 - religious services for numerous church organizations.
 It has hosted Bishop Desmond Tutu of South Africa, in an ecumenical prayer service.

 Rectors of the Cathedral include Reverends Joseph B. Reid, E.M.
-Hickey*, Michael F. Kelly, William A. Harty, Philip J. McCabe, Walter J. Shanley, Thomas S. Duggan, D.D., V.G., William H. Flynn, William J. Collins, V.G., John S. Kennedy, Denis P. Ferrigno, Charles B. Johnson, Christie A. Macaluso, Daniel J. Plocharczyk, Robert Bergin and Monsignor John J. McCarthy, James Shanley and Thomas Ginty.
+Hickey*, Michael F. Kelly, William A. Harty, Philip J. McCabe, Walter J. Shanley, Thomas S. Duggan, D.D., V.G., William H. Flynn, William J. Collins, V.G., John S. Kennedy, Denis P. Ferrigno, Charles B. Johnson, Christie A. Macaluso, Daniel J. Plocharczyk, Robert Bergin, Monsignor John J. McCarthy, James Shanley and Thomas Ginty.

 * From Msgr.
 Wm.
 Kearney’s notes: When Rev. Joseph B. Reid, Secretary to Bishop McFarland, became the first rector of the Cathedral, he was assisted in the administration of the parish by Rev. E.M.
 Hickey.
 Fr.
 Hickey came to Hartford from the Newark Diocese and after leaving here joined the Diocese of Wheeling, West Virginia.